great-expectations/great_expectations/docs/guides/how_to_guides/configuring_data_contexts/how_to_instantiate_a_data_context_on_an_databricks_spark_cluster.rst

 Steps
 -----

-This how-to-guide assumes that you are using the Databricks File Store (DBFS) as the Datasource, Metadata Store, and DataDocs store.
+This how-to-guide assumes that you are using the Databricks File Store (DBFS) as the Metadata Store, and DataDocs store.
 The `DBFS is a file store <https://docs.databricks.com/data/databricks-file-system.html>`_ that is native to Databricks clusters and Notebooks.
-Files on DBFS can be written and read as if they were on a local filesystem, just by adding the `/dbfs/FileStore/` prefix to the path.
+Files on DBFS can be written and read as if they were on a local filesystem, just by adding the `/FileStore/` prefix to the path.
 For information on how to configure Databricks for filesystems on Azure and AWS, please see the associated documentation in the Additional Notes section below.

 The following snippet shows Python code that instantiates and configures a Data Context.
 Copy this snippet into a cell in your Databricks Spark notebook.